 Orange Pistachio Snowball Cookies are extremely easy to prepare and they store well making them perfect for Christmas cookie tin gifts.

+- Beat.
 In the bowl of an electric mixer or using a handheld mixer beat the butter for 1 to 2 minutes, until fluffy.
-Add both sugars, orange zest, and salt, continuing to beat another 2 minutes.
+Add both sugars, orange zest, and salt, continuing to beat for another 2 minutes.
 Scrape down the sides of the bowl.

 PRO TIP: Make sure the pistachios are ground very finely for a more even flavor.